The PPC CD-ROM Set: A Work in Progress

 The above newsletters comprise around 6000 pages of valuable material covering all aspects of HP handhelds from the HP35 up to the HP28S.

-The PPC DVD contains all of the pages of the above newsletters plus:
+The "CD1" and "CD2" portions of the PPC DVD contain all of the pages of the above newsletters plus:

 Below is the breakdown of the disks' contents: